 Kim from Cook It Allergy Free offered us this lovely Chai Spice Apple Bread with Chia Chia Streusel.
 This is a new tradition for this family that is steeped in family traditions and personally, I agree with Kim, this is definitely a keeper!

 Lexie from Lexie’s Kitchen shares with us her Gluten Free Quinoa Crepe Suzzettes, a lovely way to fuel up for a special day.
-This recipes is prepared the day before and whipped up in just a few minutes on Christmas morning.
+This recipe is prepared the day before and whipped up in just a few minutes on Christmas morning.
 After all, who wants to work on Christmas?

 Christmas mornings in my house revolve around seeing what Santa left in our stockings, unwrapping presents, sipping tea, coffee or hot chocolate and nibbling on gluten-free Cherry Almond Loaf.